fsfe/reuse-tool/README.md

     ~/Projects/reuse-tool $ reuse lint
     [...]

     Congratulations!
-Your project is REUSE compliant :-)
+Your project is compliant with version 3.0 of the REUSE Specification :-)

 ### Run in Docker